bonn0062/GSoD/absolute_beginners.rst

   pip install numpy

-If you don't have Python yet, you might want to consider using Anaconda.
-It's the easiest way to get started!
+If you don't have Python yet, you might want to consider using `Anaconda <https://www.anaconda.com/>`_.
+It's the easiest way to get started.
 The good thing about getting this distribution is is the fact that you don’t need to worry too much about separately installing NumPy or any of the major packages that you’ll be using for your data analyses, like pandas, Scikit-Learn, etc.

 You can find all of the installation details in the `Installation <https://www.scipy.org/install.html>`_ section at scipy.org.